Canadian Medical Assistance Teams

-Canadian Medical Assistance Teams (CMAT) is a Canadian grassroots, non profit disaster relief organization based in Brantford, Ontario, Canada.
+Canadian Medical Assistance Teams (CMAT) is a Canadian grassroots, non profit disaster relief organization based in Vancouver, British Columbia, Canada.
 Through its medical relief and development projects, CMAT seeks to improve the health and welfare of families both in Canada and in developing countries around the world.

 History

 Canadian Medical Assistance Teams was established in 2004 in response to the 2004 Indian Ocean earthquake and tsunami as the medical arm of Canadian Relief Foundation.
 Two teams of paramedics from British Columbia and Saskatchewan were deployed to Banda Aceh, Indonesia to provide medical aid to the victims of the disaster.
 With lessons learned in Indonesia, CMAT prepared for further deployments.

 Deployments

 CMAT has a database of over 1000 health professionals from across Canada, one of its strengths is the ability to be flexible.
 CMAT is firmly dedicated to building capacity in the communities provided with assistance, and so any project which is initiated will only be in direct partnership with local authorities and with the support, guidance and permission of the host government.